metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 ### The `Nft` model

-All of the methods above either return or interact with an `Nft` object.
+All the methods above either return or interact with an `Nft` object.
 The `Nft` object is a read-only data representation of your NFT that contains all the information you need at the top level.

 You can see its full data representation by checking the code but here is an overview of the properties that are available on the `Nft` object.